watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 25. Copy the commands to add your `content-api` repository as a new remote for push.
 Copy the commands for "**HTTPS**".

 26. Now use the commands copied from Azure DevOps to configure the remote repository and push the code to Azure DevOps.
-When prompted for a password, paste your Azure DevOps Personal Access Token you copied earlier in this task.
+If prompted for a password, paste your Azure DevOps Personal Access Token you copied earlier in this task.

 27. Use the repository drop down to create a third repository called `content-init`.